Buck & Rebecca

 Buck Schleifer, Co-Founder, Managing Member

 Buck is one half of the founding team of Share Your Wish, which also includes his wife, Rebecca.
-He is a dedicated father to his two beautiful children, “A” (born Jan., 2008) and “E” (born Oct., 2009).
+He is a dedicated father to his three beautiful children, “A” (born Jan., 2008), “E” (born Oct., 2009) and “D” (born July 2013).
 Buck currently has a full-time career as a proprietary trader for a hedge fund in Westchester, NY, but spends a lot of his free time pursuing his passion, which is Share Your Wish.

 Buck comes from humble beginnings, growing up in Bronx, NY.
 While he may not have had everything, he had enough to be happy.
 And that mostly had to do with the love that was shared in his family.
 He worked very hard to excel in school, gaining acceptance to the prestigious Bronx High School of Science, followed by a 4-year Dean’s scholarship to Pace University, and finally earning his MBA from NYU Stern Business School.
 He has been fortunate to achieve success in his career, which ultimately means more financial freedom.